GoodPie/html-typer/README.md

 # HTML Typer

 **HTML Typer** is a lightweight TypeScript package that brings your HTML content to life with a smooth typewriter effect.
-It auto-sanitizes input using DOMPurify, supports nested elements, and even comes with a ready-to-use React component for seamless integration into dynamic UIs.
+It auto-sanitizes input using DOMPurify, supports nested elements.

 ## Features

 - **Typewriter Animation:** Gradually renders text for a captivating effect.
 - **Auto-Sanitization:** Uses DOMPurify to secure your content against XSS.
 - **Nested HTML Support:** Processes complex HTML structures.
-- **React Integration:** Includes a dedicated React component for effortless use.
 - **TypeScript-Ready:** Fully typed with generated declaration files.

 ## Installation